gilnam74/vex-sneppet/Python-for-artists.md

 Code structuring.
 Create run() function

 ### Create and setup UI
-One of the possible workflows for building tools with UI in Houdini is creating interfaces in QT Designer (shipped with Python27) and importing *.ui files into your Python code where you will develop the tool functionality.
+One of the possible workflows for building tools with UI in Houdini is creating interfaces in QT Designer (shipped with Python27) and importing *.ui files into your Python code where you will set up the functionality of UI elements.

 Build a UI with a single button.
 Rename button object to `btn_create`.